storiesjs/stories/packages/core/src/components/router/readme.md

-# str-router
+# Router

-The str-router is a component managing showing content in another components based on the browser's URL.
-It doent change DOM and only coordinates content in navigation outlets such as str-nav, str-tabs, and str-router-outlet.
+The Router (str-router) is a component managing showing content in another components based on the browser's URL.
+It doent change DOM and only coordinates content in navigation outlets such as [str-tabs](../tabs), and etc.

 <!-- Auto Generated Below -->